KiaFarhang/ts-proto-map-example/README.md

 - `npm run gen` to generate the pb JS + TS files
 - `npm run compile` to see the TypeScript compiler error/faillure

+You can also `./gen.sh` to see the issue occur when calling `protoc` directly.

 ## Issue

 `proto/test.proto` includes a message named `Map` and a message that implements a map internally: